chryzcode/chryzcode/README.md

 # Hi, I'm Chryz
 <p>
-A professional software engineer versatile with dated technologies and building web applications, sites, and software, experienced in both the backend and frontend development field, featuring extensive knowledge of software architecture, APIs and Databases.
+A professional software engineer with dated technologies and building web applications, sites, and software, experienced in the backend and frontend development fields, featuring extensive knowledge of software architecture, APIs and Databases.
 </p>
 <p>
-   A technical writer with experience writing knowledge-based articles and tutorials, user manuals, online help articles and documents and many more.
+   A technical writer with experience in writing knowledge-based articles and tutorials, user manuals, online help articles and documents and many more.
 </p>